Youth Power

 Youth Power (哇！陳怡君 (Wa!
 Chen Yi Jun)) is a 2015 Taiwanese political drama, comedy, romance television series created and produced by TVBS.
-Starring Tammy Chen, Yao Yuan Hao, Jason Tsou, and Nana Lee as the main cast.
+It stars Tammy Chen, Yao Yuan Hao, Jason Tsou, and Nana Lee as the main cast.
 Filming began on January 8, 2015 and wrapped up on July 21, 2015.
 First original broadcast began on May 1, 2015 on TTV airing every Friday night at 10:10-11:40 pm.

 Synopsis

-Can three young people choose their own futures even when life throws them in an unexpected direction?
+Can three young people choose their own futures even when life sends them in an unexpected direction?
 Chen Yi Jun (Tammy Chen) grows up in a political family but detests politics and is determined to pursue her passion for music.
 But after college graduation, she is forced to return home and is thrown into the midst of her family drama.
 She teams up with her childhood friend Jiang Ye Qing (Yao Yuan Hao), who also grew up in a political family and thrives in it, and the social activist Huang Zhao Yuan (Jason Tsou).
 Forced to grow up among the pressures of the real world, can Yi Jun, Zhao Yuan and Ye Qing make the world bend to their own desires in life?